-Acorn Weevils can damage an acorn crop if a tree is infested.
-This would result in fewer new oak trees in that area.
-The larvae are a protein-packed food source for many other insects, as well as spiders and small animals.
+Acorn Weevils can inhibit oak tree expansion if an area is infested.
+Their larval diet of acorns can result in fewer new oak trees in that area, however, existing trees are not in any danger.
 Adult Acorn Weevils are hunted by a variety of Weevil Wasps and will eventually become live meals for hatching wasp larvae.